ricardojpinheiro/utils/README.md

 Shuffles the lines fron a given file.
 I decided to do it first, because of the challenge and I can use most of the adquired knowledge to other utilities.
-> Here I can change to standard Pascal textfile read routine (sequential read), only if I
-> sort all the chosen lines and read them in order.
-But first, I'll need to
-> know how many lines does the file have.
-BTW, I created a procedure that I
-> can "cheat" TP3, in order to use subdirectories.

 ## grep
 Search for patterns into a given file.